wp-plugins/multisite-robotstxt-manager/readme.txt

 == Changelog ==
 Alpha Release
+= 0.4.0 =
+* Major rebuild
+* Modified how and when the sitemap urls are created.
+* Created top-level domain array for sitemap url breakdown.
+* Removed network map checks due to alt setup methods.
+* Update preset robots.txt files and create 2 new styles.
+* Rebuilt all options to use array format.
+* Renamed classes and functions.
+* Added better sanitization and escaping throughout.
+* Adjusted how pro extension integrates in.
+* Modified admin html/css to work better for mobile.
+* Removed a few pounds of code.
+* Improved help text throughout.
+* Improved error checking.
+* Adjusted install/uninstall functions for non-network installs.
+* Merged network admin and website admin template.
+* Add old robots.txt plugin detection and cleaning option.

 = 0.3.1 =
 * Created website admin areas.
 * Added is_user_member_of_blog function for super admins.